hoxfon/react-native-twilio-programmable-voice/README.md

 # react-native-twilio-programmable-voice

-This is a React Native wrapper for Twilio Programmable Voice SDK that lets you make and receive calls from your React Native App.
-This module is not affiliated with or maintained by the Twilio team.
-This is maintained by contributions from the community.
+This is a React-Native wrapper for [Twilio Programmable Voice SDK](https://www.twilio.com/voice) which lets you make and receive calls from your React-Native App.
+This module is not affiliated with nor officially maintained by Twilio, and it is maintained by open source contributors.

-# Twilio Programmable Voice SDK
+## Twilio Programmable Voice SDK

-- Android 4.5.0 (bundled within this library)
+- Android 4.5.0 (bundled within the module)
-- iOS 2.1.0 (specified by the app's own podfile)
+- iOS 5.1.0 (specified by the app's own podfile)

 ## Breaking changes in v4.0.0

-It implements [react-native autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) as many other native libraries > react-native 0.60.0
+The module implements [react-native autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) as many other native libraries > react-native 0.60.0, therefore it doesn't need to be linked manually.

 Android: update Firebase Messaging to 17.6.+.
-Remove the following block from your application's `AndroidManifest.xml`
+Remove the following block from your application's `AndroidManifest.xml` if you are migrating from v3.

 ```xml
     <!-- [START instanceId_listener] -->
     <service